 Can a mascara dye your eyelashes?

-That’s the question we’re here to ponder today, folks: although by “change your life”, I mean, “dye your eyelashes”.
+Well, sort of.
+Like, by “change your life”, I obviously mean, “dye your eyelashes”.
 And by “we”, I mean “me” – because you’re probably way too smart to see a TV advert for a mascara, and have it ordered by the end of the ad break, because the ad said it would dye your eyelashes (and strongly implied that you’d look like Georgia May Jagger after using it, into the bargain), and if we can’t trust the advertising industry, we might as well just give up on life altogether, right?

 No, you definitely wouldn’t do that.
 That’s why you have me, though, and luckily for you, I WOULD do that.
 And I DID do it.
 And when I say I was hoping it would change my life, I’m only exaggerating a little bit, because my pale eyelashes are the bane of my life, seriously.
 Or, at least they were, until I tried to take some ‘before’ photos for this post, and now my weirdly wrinkled eyelids are the bane of my life.
 But that’s a problem for another miracle product to fix: for now, here’s the mascara in question: